 Mystic Aquarium has always held a near and dear place in my heart.
 It is absolutely one of my favorite places to visit in Connecticut.
 It also helps that I totally adore penguins!
 Now that I have my son, I love nothing more than taking him to visit Mystic Aquarium!

 This visit was my boy’s second visit.
 We took him when he had just turned one, and while he seemed to be happy looking around, it wasn’t until we visited this year when he was almost two, that he truly started to enjoy everything he saw!

 Visiting Mystic Aquarium can definitely add up for a family.
 Purchasing tickets online will save you money.
-The prices range from $25 to $37 depending on your age for admission only.
+The prices range from $27 to $37 depending on your age for admission only.
 Add on special features and shows, and it goes up even more.
 It is worth taking the time before you visit to explore all the options to save.
 Most Connecticut libraries offer a pass to save money on admission.
 The Aquarium also offers discounts for military, AARP, Big Y cardholders and Foxwood Casino Rewards cardholders.
 If you have a membership to the Connecticut Science Center, you can also enjoy free admission during their reciprocal month.
 There is also a promotion going on now through December of 2018 for free admission with a Connecticut SNAP EBT card.
 Check out the Aquarium’s helpful tips for saving on admission .